cs-uob/COMS10012/docs/contents.md

 The topics we will cover in this unit are:

-  - Basic system administration: posix, linux, and the command line.
-Using Alpine linux, a minimalist system, you will learn everything from effective use of the command line (including scripting) to installing packages and setting up and securely connecting to virtual machines.
+  - Basic system administration: POSIX, Linux, and the command line.
+Using Alpine Linux, a minimalist system, you will learn everything from effective use of the command line (including scripting) to installing packages and setting up and securely connecting to virtual machines.
   - Version control with git.
 This tool is standard enough in industry nowadays that you can be expected to know about it in a technical interview, but using it well will also save you time and effort at the very latest in your second year.
   - The developer's toolkit: debugging, testing, and automating the build process of your software.
   - Databases.
 You will learn the SQL programming language and how to interact with a database both from the command line and from another application.
 You will also learn about how to intelligently organise your database into tables.